MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/index.md

 > [!NOTE]
 > Marshaling the inputs into the correct types is one of the key benefits of using Semantic Kernel.
 Everything from the model comes in as a JSON object, but Semantic Kernel can automatically deserialize these objects into the correct types for your functions.

-After marshalling the inputs, Semantic Kernel can also add the function call to the chat history:
+After marshalling the inputs, Semantic Kernel will also add the function call to the chat history:

 ::: zone pivot="programming-language-csharp"

 ```csharp
 chatHistory.Add(
     new() {